 How is arthritis in dogs diagnosed?

-First and foremost will be “taking a history”—a valuable part of every medical appointment, but especially critical when the patient can’t speak for himself.
-Your veterinarian will ask you a litany of questions such as:
+First and foremost your vet will take a history—a valuable part of every medical appointment, but especially critical when the patients can’t speak for themselves.
+Your veterinarian will ask you questions such as:

 - How long has the problem been going on?